inspired-co/eaas_client/README.md

 ## Run your "Hello, world"
-A minimal EaaS application looks someting like this:
+A minimal EaaS application looks something like this:
 ```python
 from eaas import Config, Client